electronut/ElectronutLabs-hackaBLE/programming_guide.md

 ### Try it here !

 This demo shows temperature and humidity data received over BLE from sensor attached to hackaBLE.
-You can accessthe Firmware at this [link](https://gitlab.com/electronutlabs-public/electronutlabs-hackable/tree/master/code/zephyr_ble_th).
+You can access the Firmware at this [link](https://gitlab.com/electronutlabs-public/electronutlabs-hackable/tree/master/code/zephyr_ble_th).

 <p id="status_p"></p>
 <button data-md-color-primary="light-blue" id="connect">Connect</button>